 The Society of Music

 Edited by the Institut für Musikalische Rezeptions- und Interpretationsgeschichte des Mozarteum Salzburg The series entitled Klang-Reden.
 Schriften zur Musikalischen Rezeptions- und Interpretationsgeschichte (Tonal Discussions.
 Studies on the History of the Reception and Interpretation of Music) was founded by the Institute for the History of Musical Reception and Interpretation in 2008.
 To date, the series has focused on Mozart, modern classical music, baroque music, popular music and methods used in musical interpretation research.
 One of its significant incentives in studying this field is, in particular, to place topics relating to musical practice in a clear context.
-To the institut
+To the institut To the series

 Edited by Christian Berger, Konstantin Voigt and Christoph Wolff Since it was founded 100 years ago by the musicologist Willibald Gurlitt, the music department at the University of Freiburg has studied the history of music from the early Middle Ages to the present.
 The volumes in the series »Freiburger Beiträge zur Musikwissenschaft« (the Freiburg Contributions to Musicology), which have been published under the title Voces since 1995, are dedicated to upholding this tradition.
 This title refers to the tradition of medieval solmisation, which was taught and used until during the 16th century and represents a key element in understanding medieval sources of music.
 In this respect, the publications in the series are intended to bring to life the works they focus on through historical and music theory source criticism in tandem with intensive analytical examinations, and in this way make them more understandable for readers today.
+To the series

 Leo Kestenberg – Gesammelte Schriften